named-data/NLSR/docs/beginners-guide.rst

        $ nfd-stop

 #.
-The crossover Ethernet cable may be unplugged and the computers’
+The crossover Ethernet cable may be unplugged and the computers'
    network configuration restored to its original settings.

 5.7 Where to go from here